 Teacher Job Projections

-Overall, employment of kindergarten and elementary school teachers is projected to grow 4 percent with an expected 56,100 new jobs to be added.
+Overall, employment of kindergarten and elementary school teachers is projected to grow 4% with an expected 56,100 new jobs to be added.
 The majority of these jobs, specifically 51,400, are projected for elementary educators, though opportunities vary by region and school setting.
 Projections show better opportunities in urban and rural school districts than in suburban school districts.

 Master’s in Elementary Education Paths